jiy173/selfievideostabilization/README.md

-# selfievideostabilization

-Code and Data coming soon
+# Real-Time Selfie Video Stabilization

+This repo is still under construction, more code and data coming soon.

+Quick Start: